fundcrunch-tech/fundcrunch/README.md

 # Fundcrunch library

-The library is built from a core of cross-exchange cryptocurrency assets management system with runs private fonds.
-General purpose of public code is to simplify efforts in the trading and investment field.
+The library is built from a core of cross-exchange cryptocurrency assets management system for runing private fonds.
+It amid to reduce efforts in trading and investment managemnt.

 * connect directly to various exchanges
 * connector to Fundcrunch.Tech data streaming socket and REST endpoints